flexiblepower/defpi-documentation/developing-a-service/java-tutorial.md

 The service description has to be placed in `src/main/resources`, which is also the relative path for local XSD or Protocol Buffer files.

 The pom.xml file contains the maven description for the project, which inherits from the `service-parent` project.
+To be able to push the service to a registry, the `docker.registry` property should be set to a Docker registry you are able to push Docker images to.
+Following the tutorial on [Running dEF-Pi on a local Linux machine](getting-def-pi-up-and-running/running-def-pi-on-linux.md) the local hosted registry that was deployed is used.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"